jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   I need a way to convert a string_ to a number

-* I want to try one of the :doc:`methods </functions/functions>` listed in ``test_string_methods_and_attributes`` to see if it will get me closer to a solution.
-The names in the list do not give me enough information since I do not know what they do.
-I then use the `help system`_ to check the `python documentation on strings`_ for extra details
+* I want to try one of the :doc:`methods </functions/functions>` listed in ``test_string_methods_and_attributes`` to see if it will get me closer to a solution but the names in the list do not give me enough information since I do not know what they do, so I use the `help system`_ to check the `python documentation on strings`_ for extra details

   .. code-block:: python